Rabies in cats: A comprehensive guide

 Limitations and challenges

-Collaboration with health authorities
+Cooperation with health authorities

 1. Communication with the authorities:

-Reporting requirement
+Reporting obligation

-1. Report to the vet:
+1. Notification to the veterinarian:

-2. Report to the responsible authority:
+2. Notification to the responsible authority:

-• In some cases it may be necessary for the pet owner to inform the authorities directly.
+• In some cases, it may be necessary for the pet owner to inform the authorities directly.

 Legal regulations